nyu-popl-fa23/in-class-code/README.md

 #### IntelliJ Idea

-We will be using the [IntelliJ Idea Java IDE](https://www.jetbrains.com/idea/).
-It is what we will use in class.
-And we will be demonstrating development techniques with this IDE that will make your life easier.
+We will be using the [IntelliJ Idea Java IDE](https://www.jetbrains.com/idea/) in class and we will be demonstrating development techniques with this IDE that will make your life easier.
 If you prefer to use a different IDE, go for it.
 Essentially, any IDE that provides Scala/sbt integration should work.
 Though, we will only provide support for IntelliJ Idea.

 To install IntelliJ Idea, proceed as follows: